 Babelia, El Pais, March, 20, 2020

-One of the most popular Hellenistic Venus’ among the many typologies that exists, is Venus&Pudica, also know as Capitoline.
-Praxiteles popularized this representation of the classical Goddess, where the statue is characterized by her modest gestures, which led her to hide with her hands, or with a piece of cloak, both her breasts and her genitals.
+One of the most popular Hellenistic Venus’ among the many typologies that exist, is Venus & Pudica, also know as Capitoline.
+Praxiteles popularized this representation of the classical Goddess, where the statue is characterized by her modest gestures, commonly hiding both her breasts and her genitals with her hands, or with a piece of a cloak.

 Therefore, these statues fragmented by history, are now complete with arms of women protesters, with limbs that no longer hide, but raise their fists closed, and their nakedness is covered only by powerful words written on their skin.